 Menu

-A new 12-acre park in downtown Brattleboro.
+A restored floodplain and 12-acre park in downtown Brattleboro.

 When Tropical Storm Irene blasted through Brattleboro in 2011, these 12-acres should have helped absorb the torrent.
 But they didn’t.